 A model I’ve used several times is Marilyn Taylor’s learning cycle.
-Her work is not widely published but there is a reference in this PDF from NALD (see page 51).
+Her work is not widely published but there is a reference in this PDF on Adult Learning (see page 51).
 You can also read about the model in Making Sense of Adult Learning.

 Taylor observed university students in classrooms, and saw a pattern of Disorientation, Exploration, Reorientation, Equilibrium.
 Each stage took different periods of time with each student, and not all students completed a full cycle during a formal course.
 The successful students were the ones who could work through the entire process and continue into another cycle.
 When students are shown the cycle, many get an “ah ha ” moment and realise that their confusion (disorientation) is quite normal.